Magnetohydrodynamics

-In physics and engineering, magnetohydrodynamics (MHD; also called magneto-fluid dynamics or hydromagnetics) is a model of electrically conducting fluids that treats all interpenetrating particle species together as a single continuous medium.
-It is primarily concerned with the low-frequency, large-scale, magnetic behavior in plasmas and liquid metals and has applications in multiple fields including space physics, geophysics, astrophysics, and engineering.
+Magnetohydrodynamics (MHD; also called magnetofluid dynamics or hydromagnetics) is a model of electrically conducting fluids that treats all types of charged particles together as a single continuous fluid.
+It is primarily concerned with the low-frequency, large-scale magnetic behavior of plasmas and liquid metals and has applications in multiple fields, including space physics, geophysics, astrophysics, and engineering.

+Etymology

-The word magnetohydrodynamics is derived from magneto- meaning magnetic field, hydro- meaning water, and dynamics meaning movement.
-The field of MHD was initiated by Hannes Alfvén, for which he received the Nobel Prize in Physics in 1970.
+The word magnetohydrodynamics is derived from magneto-, meaning magnetic field; hydro-, meaning water; and dynamics, meaning movement.
+The field of MHD was initiated by Hannes Alfvén, who received the Nobel Prize in Physics in 1970 for his work in the field.

 History

-The MHD description of electrically conducting fluids was first developed by Hannes Alfvén in a 1942 paper published in Nature titled "Existence of Electromagnetic–Hydrodynamic Waves" which outlined his discovery of what are now referred to as Alfvén waves.
-Alfvén initially referred to these waves as "electromagnetic–hydrodynamic waves"; however, in a later paper he noted, "As the term 'electromagnetic–hydrodynamic waves' is somewhat complicated, it may be convenient to call this phenomenon 'magneto–hydrodynamic' waves."
+The MHD description of electrically conducting fluids was first developed by Hannes Alfvén in a 1942 paper published in Nature titled "Existence of Electromagnetic–Hydrodynamic Waves", which outlined his discovery of what are now known as Alfvén waves.
+Alfvén initially referred to these waves as "electromagnetic–hydrodynamic waves"; however, in a later paper, he noted, "As the term 'electromagnetic–hydrodynamic waves' is somewhat complicated, it may be convenient to call this phenomenon 'magneto–hydrodynamic' waves."